garidium/g-ffl-cockpit/README.txt

 2. You can also see a full listing of products imported from the distributors configured, along with the automated price settings.

 == Changelog ==
+48. v1.4.6 Added ability to adjust logic (AND/OR) on Product Restriction Includes.
 47. v1.4.5 Modal popup bug fixes
 46. v1.4.4 Fixed compatibility issues with modal styling and also changed the product feed tab to require input before initial loading
 45. v1.4.3 Added more help notes and distinguished distributors that are product feed only